 Ever heard of a computer Trojan?
 Just like the original decoy horse that led to the fall of Troy during the Trojan war, a PC Trojan will give hackers and cybercriminals backdoor access to your computer.
 They can then use this access to do all kinds of nefarious activities, including stealing your credentials, accounts, financial information and loading other malware entities on your computer.

 The More_eggs Trojan has been one of the most active viruses in recent years.
 It is commonly used by the Cobalt Group and the F1N6 cybercriminal groups to deliver ransomware packages to their target computers.
-It is also sold as a Malware-as-a-Service (MaaS) in the dark web in a scheme that allows anyone to use it as long as its developers get a percentage of the profits following a successful cyberattack.
+It is also sold on the dark web as Malware-as-a-Service (MaaS), a scheme that allows anyone to use it, provided its developers receive a percentage of the profits from a successful cyberattack.

 What Can the More_eggs Malware Do?

-The More_eggs malware is a Trojan that allows cybercriminals to achieve various goals on an infected computer.
+The More_eggs malware, a type of Trojan, enables cybercriminals to achieve various malicious objectives on an infected computer.
 They can delete files and startup entries, download and run portable executables, change Windows settings, and run shell commands.
 This is done by establishing a connection between a compromised machine and the attacker’s command and control center.

 Some of the additional malware entities that are injected via the More_eggs virus include data tracking Trojans that record keystrokes, saved logins/passwords, browsing history, banking details, and other similar personal data.

 Other than these capabilities, More_eggs is most often associated with other ransomware strains, with the most prominent being the PureLocker ransomware.
 This association with the ransomware makes perfect sense for the criminal groups behind the malware as its main goal is to earn money for its creators.